Fexty12573/SharpPluginLoader/docs/Installation.md

 Once you have the .NET runtime installed you can grab the latest release from the [Releases Page](https://github.com/Fexty12573/SharpPluginLoader/releases).
 Extract the contents of the archive into the game's root directory (where `MonsterHunterWorld.exe` is located).

-If you installed everything correctly you should now find a `CSharp` directory in `nativePC\plugins`.
+If you installed everything correctly you should now find `winmm.dll` in the same folder as `MonsterHunterWorld.exe`, and a `CSharp` directory in `nativePC\plugins`.

 ## Usage
 Any C# plugins will be placed directly into the `CSharp` directory.
 The plugin loader will automatically load all DLLs in this directory.